 The only right the consumer has is the freedom to refuse or accept what producers offer them.
-The consumer has no right to force the producer to sell something, no more then the producer has the right to force the consumer to buy something.
-Only when the two mutually agree does an exchange take place.
-Neither party has to make a deal if they do not like their terms, they are free to go elsewhere.
+Similarly, the producer has no right to force consumers to support his business and purchase his good and services.
+The consumer has no right to force the producer to sell something, no more than the producer has the right to force the consumer to buy something.
+Only when the two voluntarily agree does an exchange (trade) take place.
+Neither party must make a deal if they do not like their terms, they are free to go elsewhere.